 The Best Time for Birding is NOW!

 Are you ready for Spring Migration?
 THE very best time of the year!
 The reports are in and It is ON!!!
-Here are The Backyard Naturalist’s best tips and resources to help you get the most out of Spring Migration 2015.
+Here are The Backyard Naturalist’s best tips and resources to help you get the most out of Spring Migration.

 Migrants are arriving daily!
-The Backyard Naturalist has been eagerly checking progress via this Cornell Lab of Ornithology’s BirdCast and our own backyard.The Cornell Lab interactive map is tracking Spring Migration 2015 in real time!
-There are frequently updated regional statistics for each species as sitings increase and decrease.
+The Backyard Naturalist has been eagerly checking progress via this Cornell Lab of Ornithology’s BirdCast and our own backyard.The Cornell Lab interactive map tracks Spring Migration in real time!
+There are frequently updated regional statistics for each species as sightings increase and decrease.